 PEER is pleased to announce the 2018 Blind Prediction Competition on the numerical simulation of a recently completed large-scale liquefaction shaking table experiment.

-As a part of this PEER-funded project, a large-scale shaking table test was recently conducted at UCSD’s Powell Laboratory using the 2.9 meter tall soil laminar box.
+As a part of this PEER-funded project, a large-scale shaking table test was recently conducted at UCSD’s Powell Laboratory (link is external) using the 2.9 meter tall soil laminar box which is the basis for this blind prediction competition.
 The experiment focused on the response of shallow foundations in liquefied soils.
-More information abou the project can be found here: Shake Table Tests on Shallow Foundations in Liquefied Soils Supported on Helical Piles.
-Both research and practicing engineering communities will be encouraged to participage in this exciting competition.
+More information about the project can be found here: Shake Table Tests on Shallow Foundations in Liquefied Soils Supported on Helical Piles.
+The project team is organizing this blind prediction, and both researchers as well as practicing engineers are encouraged to participate in this exciting competition.

-The contest is open to teams from the practicing structural engineering community and the academic and research community (including students).
+The contest is open to teams from the practicing engineering community and the academic and research community (including students).
 International entries are welcome.
-The winner from each category: one from researchers and another from practicing engineers, will be recognized and awarded.

-While names and affiliations of all participating teams will be identified, results will be presented anonymously (unlabeled), except for those of the “winning” entries from each contestant category.
-The winners will be announced and awarded at the PEER Annual Meeting to be held at UC Los Angeles on January 17-18, 2019.
+While names and affiliations of all participating teams will be identified, results will be presented anonymously (unlabeled), except for those of the “winning” entry.
+The winner will be announced and recognized at the PEER Annual Meeting to be held at UC Los Angeles on January 17-18, 2019.

-PEER will reimburse a representative of the winning team from each of two award categories allowable travel expenses to attend the PEER annual meeting -- NEED to CONFIRM
+PEER will reimburse a representative of the winning team allowable travel expenses to attend the PEER 2019 Annual Meeting.